deimosgame/deimos-server/README.md

 Akadok can now be ran using the `go-akadok` command.
 It will generate its default config file in its directory.
 You can edit it as you want.

+# Testing

+Akadok is using multiple sub-packages to make its components modular.
+However, the standard `go test` command only tests the current package.
+To run all the test suites of Akadok, this command should be ran in Akadok's root directory:

+    go test ./...

 # Configuration

 In the configuration file (*server.cfg* by default, but this can be customized further by running the command `go-akadok /path/to/config/file.cfg`), the directives follow the format **param = value**.
 For instance, this is a valid config file that might be used with Akadok: